Brown-University-Library/eaccpf-indexer/README.md

 Revision History
 ----------------

+1.5.0

+ > Reimplemented option to specify XML transform
+ > Generate a graph of document relations
+ > Write graph to web readable format

 1.4.0

+ * Updated eaccfp-to-solr.xslt to account for the full note appearing directly under biogHist
- > Add update option to process only changed files
+ * Add update option to process only changed files
+ * Added additional logging to make it apparent when the BASE URL value is incorrect, or that a resource can't be loaded

 1.3.3

- > Improve extracted relations data
+ * Improve extracted relations data
- > Store hash and timestamp of all files in a hidden file, to be used with update option
+ * Store hash and timestamp of all files in a hidden file, to be used with update option
- > Reimplemented option to specify XML transform

 1.3.2